An efficient solution procedure for solving higher-codimension Hopf and Bogdanov-Takens bifurcations: Hopf bifurcation of system

 where

 For convenience, define

+where ${\rm R_0}$ is the basic reproduction number, and the subscripts T, SN and H represent Transcritical, Saddle-node and Hopf bifurcations.
+All the above notations for $y_1$, $e$ and $\kappa$ can be similarly defined for $Y_1$, $\varepsilon$ and $k$ of system \eqref{Eqn8} via the transformation \eqref{Eqn10} as follows:

+and $ X_{1\pm} \!=\! m \!-\! n Y_{1\pm}$.
+The notations given in \eqref{Eqn18} will be used in figures for simulations and in bifurcation diagrams.

-where ${\rm R_0}$ represents the basic reproduction number.
-In the following analysis, ${\rm E_2}$ denotes ${\rm E_{2\pm}}$.
-It is easy to show that $k_{\rm T} \!>\! k_{\rm SN}$, where the subscripts T and SN denote the transcritical bifurcation and saddle-node bifurcation, respectively.
-Further, we treat $k$ as a bifurcation parameter, and other parameters $\varepsilon$, $m$ and $n$ as control parameters.
-In addition, we call Type-I bistable phenomenon (or Type-I coexistence of bistable states) if two stable equilibria coexist, and Type-II bistable phenomenon (or Type-II coexistence of bistable states) if a stable equilibrium and a stable limit cycle coexist.
+In the following analysis, ${\rm P_1}$ denotes ${\rm P_{1\pm}}$.
+It is easy to show that $\kappa_{\rm T} \!>\! \kappa_{\rm SN}$.
+Further, we treat $\kappa$ as a bifurcation parameter, and the other two parameters $e$ and $n$ as control parameters.
+In addition, we call the Type-I bistable phenomenon (or Type-I coexistence of bistable states) if two stable equilibria coexist, and the Type-II bistable phenomenon (or Type-II coexistence of bistable states) if a stable equilibrium and a stable limit cycle coexist.

-In \cite{ZengYu2021}, the following theorem about the stability and bifurcation of the equilibria ${\rm E_1}$ and ${\rm E_2}$ have been proved.
-However, whether the Hopf bifurcations are supercritical or subcritical is not proved in \cite{ZengYu2021} since the conventional analytical method does not work, due to the complex expressions of $Y_{2-}$ and $k_{\rm H_{\pm}}$ which make it impossible to compute the focus values or the normal forms associated with Hopf bifurcations.
-In the following, we first give the explicit conditions on the parameters to classify the types of Hopf bifurcations and then consider the codimension of Hopf bifurcation.
-For convenience, we list Theorem 2.1 in \cite{ZengYu2021} as a lemma below.
+In \cite{ZengYu2021}, the following lemma about the stability and bifurcation of the equilibria ${\rm P_0}$ and ${\rm P_1}$ has been proved.
+However, whether the Hopf bifurcations are supercritical or subcritical is not proved in \cite{ZengYu2021} since the conventional analytical method does not work due to the complex expressions of $y_{1-}$ and $\kappa_{\rm H_{\pm}}$, which makes it impossible to compute the focus values or the normal forms associated with Hopf bifurcations.
+In the following, we first derive the explicit conditions on the parameters to classify the types of Hopf bifurcations, and then consider the codimension of Hopf bifurcations.
+For the readability of the readers, we list Theorem 2.1 in \cite{ZengYu2021} for system \eqref{Eqn8} as a lemma below, with a modification to adapt system \eqref{Eqn11}.